Jadwiga Jarka Cooper

 In December 1948, when this photograph was taken, the camp had been vacated by all but its youngest children and their caregivers.

 “In the big hall we had films, and it was every week, the company would come and show us films and we didn’t have to pay.
 That was so generous of them.
-Whatever we had, we had no expense to us.
-From the government and Red Cross we were getting a little pocket money to buy us sweets or whatever.”
+From the government and the Red Cross, we were getting a little pocket money to buy us sweets or whatever.”

 In the afternoons, most of the boys played sports or explored their surroundings.
 The girls stayed closer, although all enjoyed summer swims in the Mangatainoka river, meandering along Pahiatua’s north-western boundaries.
 On Sundays after Mass, if there were no visitors or outings, the children occupied themselves.

 Above, Jadzia is seated in the middle, second from left and left, immediately behind the row of girls in front.

 “We’d get together for concerts.
 We had Christmas.
 We had dances.
 We celebrated our national holidays together.
 There was always something happening.”